 Speed of delivery and level of performance often stand atop the list of priorities for engineering teams.
 On many occasions, cost will not be a concern until the organization or the budget owner encounters bill shock.
 At that point, it will become a mad dash to understand why costs ballooned and what we can do about them.

+With your Kubernetes getting started journey underway, it's common to overestimate resources.
 This is by far the most common contributor to Kubernetes costs.
 It’s also the lowest-hanging fruit insofar as cost management is concerned.
 Because engineers prioritize performance, they opt to set resource requests and resource limits above what they think they’ll need.
 This is to ensure performant applications and a good end user experience.
 Imagine if engineering teams did the opposite and ended up under-provisioning their resources.
 That’s not a good outcome for end users nor the organization.

 At the same time, guessing what resources the application or service will need is a tall task, and sometimes impossible.
 In lieu of having accurate utilization metrics before the service has gone live, engineers do what makes the most sense and make large resource requests.
 The good news is that once it’s in production, it’s easier to see how this can be scaled down.